dqops/dqo/docs/checks/column/whitespace/null-placeholder-text-percent.md

 **Check description**

-Verifies that the percentage of null placeholders in a column does not exceed the maximum accepted percentage.
+Detects texts that are well-known placeholders of null values, such as *None*, *null*, *n/a*, and measures their percentage in the column.
+It raises a data quality issue when their rate exceeds a *max_percent* parameter value.
 Stores a separate data quality check result for each monthly partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|